Bhagavad Gita Chapter 6 Verse 3 Meaning

 What is the main idea of Bhagavad Gita 6.3?

+At this point in Dhyana Yoga, Krishna deepens His teaching on self-mastery.
 For a sage who wishes to attain to Yoga, action is said to be the means; for the same sage who has attained Yoga, inaction is said to be the means.
-This verse emphasizes meditation with clarity and purpose.
+The verse advances the dialogue by connecting abstract principle to the...

 How can I apply Bhagavad Gita 6.3 in daily life?